franzinc/nfs/README.md

 TBD

+### Version 6.3.3 [TBD August, 2017]

+* Fix: The nfsd thread could crash if a persistent file handle with a no-longer-existent volume guid was seen.

 ### Version 6.3.2 [9 August, 2017]

 * Fix: It was possible for NFS clients to issue a readdir call with a